 - As DBA, you are responsible for sizing the buffer pool. - Ideally, you want to have a big enough buffer pool to hold all the commonly-accessed data. - Many databases are delivered with very small buffer pools, say 200MB.
-You need to fix this before serious use. - Mysql is delivered with a setting to allow filesystem buffering, so data ends up in both the buffer pool and the file system buffer. - If it's too small, pages will be read and reread, and some activities may have to wait for space in the buffer pool. - If the server is only a database server (for large data), use most of its main memory for this, say 80%. - If the server is also a web server, say, allocate half the memory to the DB, quarter to the web server.
+You need to fix this before serious use. - If it's too small, pages will be read and reread, and some activities may have to wait for space in the buffer pool. - If the server is only a database server (for large data), use most of its main memory for this, say 80%. - If the server is also a web server, say, allocate half the memory to the DB, quarter to the web server.